The AI trap most organisations fall Into: How to blend human wisdom with AI power

 Every AI system needs proper guardrails.

 The Result?
-60% reduced duplicated referral faster processing with zero critical errors.
+60% reduced duplicated referrals, faster processing with zero critical errors.
 Let’s dive a little deeper into this real-world problem.

 Here's where the rubber hits the road.
 I'll share how I've done this in proper enterprises: Start with the Mundane.
 Begin with low-risk, high-volume tasks.

-We started their AI journey with internal document classification of a good referral looks like.
-We kept pharmacists and nurses in the loop, but focused their time on edge cases - the complex cases.
-Starting with the clinical and regulation process, enabled 80% automation of the basic referral work within 3 months.
+Starting with the clinical and regulatory process, we enabled 80% automation of basic referral work within three months.
 This improved accuracy by 35%.

-By building Learning Loops Every human intervention should feed back into the system.
-Returning to our junior dev analogy, it's like training them to help them correct a whole system, smarter.
+By building Learning Loops, every human intervention should feed back into the system, allowing for continuous improvement.
+Returning to our junior developer analogy, it's like training them to help correct a whole system, making it smarter.

 Measure What Matters